natisitotaw/natisitotaw/README.md

 - 👋 Hi, I’m @natisitotaw
-- 👀 I’m interested in ...Game development, deeplearning
+- 👀 I’m interested in ...Game development,
+-
 - 🌱 I’m currently learning ...unreal engine,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...natistotaw@gmail.com